brianboyko/brian-boyko-datadog-technical-test/README.md

 - [✔] The front-end application should retrieve CPU load information every 10 seconds.
 - [✔] The front-end application should maintain a 10 minute window of historical CPU load information.
 - [✔] The front-end application should alert the user to high CPU load.
-- [ ] The front-end application should alert the user when CPU load has recovered.
+- [✔] The front-end application should alert the user when CPU load has recovered.

 ## Engineering requirements:

-- [ ] The alerting logic in your application should have tests.
+- [✔] The alerting logic in your application should have tests.
 - [✔] The back-end service does not need to persist data.
-- [ ] Please write up a small explanation of how you would extend or improve your application design if you were building this for production.
+- [✔] Please write up a small explanation of how you would extend or improve your application design if you were building this for production.

-### A small explaination of how I would extend or improve the application design if I was building this for production
+## A small explaination of how I would extend or improve the application design if I was building this for production

+### Clarify the requirements better.

 This is probably the biggest thing I would have done differently - I probably would have spent more time clarifying the requirements with the client.